 How Long Does Flour Last?

 How long does flour last?
 Does flour go bad?
 The shelf life of flour depends on the best before date and how it is stored.
 Flour is a powder made by grinding cereal grains, seeds or roots.
-Many types exist on the grocers shelves some of which are corn (maize), rice, wheat, whole-wheat, potato, then there is cake, bread, and self-rising flour.
+Many types exist on the grocers shelves some of which are corn (maize), rice, wheat, whole-wheat, potato, and then there is cake, bread, and self-rising flour.
 It is the main ingredient for breads and tortillas and most other baked goods like cakes and cookies.

 |Flour lasts for||6-8 Months|

 |Rice Flour lasts for||6-8 Months|

-|Corn meal Flour lasts for||9-12 Months|
+|Corn Flour lasts for||9-12 Months|

 |Potato Flour lasts for||6-8 Months|

 |Whole Wheat Flour lasts for||4-6 Months|

 |Self-rising Flour lasts for||4-6 Months|

 |Corn Meal lasts for||1-2 Years|

-How to tell if flour is bad, rotten or spoiled?
+How to tell if Flour is bad, rotten or spoiled?

 It is easiest to tell if whole wheat flour has gone bad because it will develop a rancid smell.
 Since whole wheat flour is made using the entire grain, it retains some essential oils from the grain and these will degrade over time and develop a rancid smell.

 The most common reason that flour spoils is if weevils (teeny, tiny bugs) inhabit and then lay eggs in the bag.
 Some say you can freeze the bag for 48 hours to kill the weavils, but it is safer to take the flour bag straight outside to the the trash.
 You should then sanitize the entire pantry because chances are the weevils traveled to or from something else in the pantry.